 If you are new to investing and want automated guidance or access to financial advisors, SoFi is your best bet.
 If you prefer to go it alone and want to get into crypto and options trading, Robinhood is the clear winner.

-Most people know they should be investing, but getting started can seem daunting if you’re diving in alone.
+Most people know investing can be rewarding, but getting started can seem daunting if you’re diving in alone.
 There’s a lot to understand, and if you make the wrong decision, you could lose your hard-earned money.
-That’s where web-based investing apps like SoFi Invest (Formerly SoFi Wealth) and Robinhood come in.
+That’s where web-based investing apps like SoFi Invest and Robinhood come in.
 Both companies offer investors a way to invest without the hassles or high management fees that come with traditional investments — and you can even get started on your smartphone.

 SoFi started as a student loan refinancing company in 2011, launched SoFi personal loans a few years later, and added SoFi Invest in 2017.
 Robinhood began in 2013, as a barebones investing app that let you trade stock options with no commissions.
 Although both companies started in completely different places, they’ve both risen to be viable players in the investment industry.